 Kemnal Wood

+A print of Kemnal Wood appeared in The Building News in 1878, reproduced above.
 The house and stables (but no lodge) were in extensive grounds, stretching to 3.5 acres.
-The Building News has the following comments on the house: “This house is a new residence, recently erected for A Jackson Esq., at Chislehurst.
+The Building News has the following comments on the house: 'This house is a new residence, recently erected for A Jackson Esq., at Chislehurst.
 The main feature of the ground floor is a large hall or billiard room, with a panelled dado, 7ft. high, and from which lead the reception and principal rooms.
 Beside the entrance porch is a small private oratory for the use of the family, with panelled dado and open-ribbed roof.
 The chamber floor contains twelve bed and dressing rooms, bath-room, linen store &c., The building is executed with red brick facings, Box-ground stone, the portion above the first floor being weather-tiled and the roof covered with Broseley tiles.
-Mr Blake, of Gravesend, has carried out the works under the direction and supervision of the architect, Mr G. Somers Clarke, Mr Bevan being the clerk of works.”
+Mr Blake, of Gravesend, has carried out the works under the direction and supervision of the architect, Mr G. Somers Clarke, Mr Bevan being the clerk of works.'

 Arthur Jackson, who had the house built, lived there for six years with his family.
 He had been born in Cambridge in 1839, and was practicing as a solicitor.
 His South African born wife, Caroline Edith, was four years his junior.
 At the time of the 1881 census they had an 11 year old daughter, Elinor Mary, and 6 year old son, Francis, with them.
-They didn’t stay long, and by 1884 they had moved to Kensington.
+By 1884 they had moved to Kensington.
+Arthur left at least one legacy to Chislehurst, by his gift to the Annunciation Church of the impressive reredos designed by James Brooks in 1877, and exhibited in the Royal Academy in 1879.

 By 1885 Charles Balme, a wool brokers agent had moved into Kemnal Wood.
-He was the elder brother of Nettleton Balme of Inglewood, born in 1853.
+He was the elder brother of Nettleton Balme of Inglewood (see page 45), born in 1853.
 His wife Marion (1857) was born in France, and they had five children: Marion (1879) born in Clapham, Mabel (1882) and Nora (1884) both born in Bayswater, and Charles (1888) and Annie (1890) both born in Chislehurst.
-Marion (known by her middle name, Eveline), was a great friend of the Tiark’s children, and they kept in touch after their marriages.
+Marion (known by her middle name, Eveline), was a great friend of the Tiarks children of Foxbury, and they kept in touch after their marriages.

 The Balmes had moved to South Kensington by 1894, though they retained their friends here, often dining with the Tiarks and others.
 Marion appears to have been a fine singer.
 She died in 1915, when she was 58.
 She is buried in the churchyard of the Church of the Annunciation.
 Charles junior was later to marry Gwendoline Hawes from Nizels.
 She died in 1928, and he died in 1935.
 They are buried together in St Nicholas churchyard.